defold/doc/docs/en/manuals/project-settings.md

 $ adb shell cat /mnt/sdcard/Android/data/com.defold.dmengine/files/log.txt
 ```

+#### Minimum Log Level
+Specify the minimum log level for the logging system.
+Only logs at or above this level will be shown.

 #### Compress Archive
 Enables compression of archives when bundling.
 Note that this currently applies to all platforms except Android where the apk already contains all data compressed.